Pasqg/subtune/README.md

 The project aims to be a complete tool to convert audio files into other representations.
 At the moment, it only supports converting wav files into a .png image that contains its wavelet transform.

-In the beginning, the focus will be on music files (and streams), using the wavelet transform to extract music sheets.
+In the beginning, the focus will be on music files (and streams), using the continuous wavelet transform (CWT) to extract music sheets.

 ## Examples